Local Development Workflow

 Server Crashes

-Check the interview output for error details:
+Check the test output for error details.
+Enable debug logging:

 Watch Mode Not Detecting Changes